 How long does it take to hike Mount Marcy?

 Typically, you should plan to do 7-8 hours of actual hiking on your approach and return from the Mount Marcy summit.
 This does not include time to stop for breaks, snacks, lunch, or take photos.
-Everyone would be a little different in that regard, and you know yourself best!

 By the books, it is recommended to plan 10-11 hours for this hike.
 You’ll want to plan an early morning and get out on the trail.

-Do I need a reservation to hike Mount Marcy?
+Do I need a Reservation to Hike Mount Marcy?

 No!
 This is one of the hikes in the Adirondacks that does not require a reservation to hike.